 Winter is a beautiful time to explore Yosemite and its gateway towns.
 With fewer visitors during the season, you can find peace in this winter wonderland, and also adventure without waiting in lines.

-Of the hundreds of miles of trails, our favorites wonder past giant sequoias.
+Of the hundreds of miles of cross-country ski trails, our favorites wonder past giant sequoias.

-Tromp through a wintry landscape on your own or take a guided trip.
+Tromp through a wintry landscape on snowshoes on your own or take a guided trip.